vartan/messagehandler/README.md

 # MessageHandler
-MessageHandler is a tool that sits between node and a serial port in order to asynchronously and synchronously respond to messages over UART
+MessageHandler is a module that sits between node and a serial port in order to asynchronously and synchronously respond to messages over UART

 ## Installation
 Type the following into your commandline if you have `npm` installed